vaishnu7/CG-Lab-Assignments/README.md

 - select User Accounts > User Accounts > Change My Environment Variables
 - in the Path variable, edit the variable and add the file link that you had copied

+## How to Install <graphic.h> library
+- Follow along the link and this should work on your Code::Blocks which you previously installed: [Here](https://youtu.be/VEkAj-xVTKQ)
+- Please remember to select C++  language (for .cpp extension)

 And you are good to go !